MandyHenderson/BizBenchmark/README.md

 **Data Structure for FNXL:**
 - ID: a unique identifier for each instance.
-- Specific Instruction: a detailed instruction for financial labeling task, specifying the requirement to identify and assign semantic role labels to each token in financial sentences, with comprehensive label categories covering various financial concepts and accounting terms.
 - Text: financial sentence extracted from corporate reports and financial documents, typically including numerical values, financial metrics, accounting terms, and temporal references that require semantic role identification and labeling.
 - Answer: token-level semantic role annotations in the format of 'token:label' pairs.
 - Label: array-formatted semantic role labels corresponding to each token in the input sentence.